 Application of Acousto-optic Modulators in Distributed Sensing Technology

-In the rapidly advancing landscape of modern science and technology, sensing technology, as a crucial link in information acquisition, plays an increasingly vital role.
-Traditional point-based acoustic sensors, while effective in specific scenarios, face growing limitations in applications requiring large-scale, continuous monitoring of sound fields due to their high deployment costs and limited coverage.
+In the ever-evolving field of science and technology, information acquisition is perhaps one of the most pivotal aspects.
+As one of the crucial divisions, sensing technology has traditional point-based acoustic sensors long served a useful purpose, especially within defined contexts.
+However, their cost-effectiveness and coverage limitations render them increasingly impractical when it comes to large-scale applications requiring continuous monitoring of sound fields.
 To overcome these challenges, distributed sensing technology has emerged, with distributed acoustic sensing (DAS) technology being particularly noteworthy.
 Simultaneously, the acousto-optic modulator (AOM), as a significant photonic device, precisely controls various parameters of light and plays a key role in optical communication, lidar, spectroscopy, and other fields.

 This paper aims to explore the fundamental principles and advantages of DAS technology, introduce the working mechanism and characteristics of AOMs, and focus on elucidating the potential value and innovative applications arising from the combination of these two technologies, providing new ideas for the future development of photonic sensing and control.